JieyuWu/ToyotaMod/SSH.md

 ## OpenSSH or Similar Client
 1. Download the private key [from the openpilot repo.](https://github.com/commaai/openpilot/blob/master/tools/ssh/key/id_rsa).
 Save the key file as a text file and name it something like key.pem.
 2. Open a terminal
-3. Run `$ chmod 600 key.pem` (otherwise the system will think the text file is not safe).
+3. Run `$ chmod 600 key.pem` (otherwise, the system will think the text file is not safe).
 4. Get the IP address of your comma two from `Settings > WiFi > Open WiFi Settings > More Options > Options (top right icon) > Advanced` (please make sure your comma two and your computer connect to the same WiFi).
 5. Ping the device address from your computer to make sure it is reachable.
 6. Under a Unix/Linux, macOS terminal or Windows 10 with OpenSSH, use the command: